 Denis Makarenko/Shutterstock.com

 Commercials are a great way to break into the film and TV industry.
-They allow performers to gain experience and exposure, develop relationships in the biz, and take home a paycheck.
-Indeed, countless thespians have launched their acting careers with commercial work.
-Here are four famous actors who built momentum in their acting careers by promoting products on television.
+They allow performers to gain experience and exposure, develop relationships in the biz and take home a paycheck.

 Steve Carell / Brown’s Chicken

-Kurt Russell / Agent Zero-M Sonic Blaster
+Kurt Russell / Mattel’s Agent Zero-M Sonic Blaster

-A blast from the past: Back in the 1960s, a young Kurt Russell can be seen lurking in the bushes, shooting his powerful air gun in a black-and-white commercial for Mattel.
+In the 1960s, a young Kurt Russell can be seen lurking in the bushes, shooting his powerful air gun in a black-and-white commercial for Mattel’s Agent Zero-M Sonic Blaster.
 Although Russell’s professional career began at the age of 12 as a series regular in the western The Travels of Jaimie McPheeters (1963-1964), he first appeared in uncredited roles in the shows of the day like Dennis the Menace as a kicking boy and appearing in the Elvis flick It Happened at the World’s Fair.
-In this vintage Agent Zero-M Sonic Blaster commercial, young Kurt plays with a toy that fires compressed air, creating an outrageously loud sound measuring 157 decibels which is capable of causing permanent damage to an adult’s hearing.
-The blaster would go on to be recalled.

 Jodie Foster / Coppertone

 At the age of three, Jodie Foster not only learned how to read, but she made her television debut in a Coppertone suntan lotion commercial—back when the sun’s rays were not yet deemed “harmful.”
 The gifted youngster’s acting debut would occur three years later in the sitcom Mayberry R.F.D., followed up with her film debut in Disney’s Napoleon & Samantha in 1972.
-But it would be her portrayal of a teenage prostitute in 1976’s Taxi Driver that would be Jodie’s career breakthrough.
-And of course, The Silence of the Lambs star would go on to win two Academy Awards.

 Bryan Cranston / Preparation H